 Therefore, B Corp certification doesn’t simply assess a product or a service sold by a company but rather its broader impact on society and the environment.

 B Corp certification: a B Lab certification

-B Corp certification is managed by a non-profit organization called B Lab, which was created in 2006 by three former Stanford University roommates: Andrew Kassoy, Bart Houlahan, and Jay Coen Gilbert.
+B Corp certification is managed by a non-profit organisation called B Lab, which was created in 2006 by three former Stanford University roommates: Andrew Kassoy, Bart Houlahan, and Jay Coen Gilbert.

-After several years spent running a sporting goods company, Houlahan and Coen Gilbert realized through discussions with Kassoy, who had been working in private equity, that there was no way to understand whether a company was having a positive impact on society.
+After several years spent running a sporting goods company, Houlahan and Coen Gilbert realised through discussions with Kassoy, who had been working in private equity, that there was no way to understand whether a company was having a positive impact on society or not.

-Only for-profit companies that have been up and running for at least for 12 months are eligible for B Corp certification.
+Only for-profit companies that have been operating for at least 12 months prior to the date of application are eligible for B Corp certification.

-Companies and startups less than one year old are eligible for Pending B Corp status, for which they need to comply with B Corp legal requirements and fill out an indicative BIA, which will not be reviewed before the company’s first anniversary.
+Companies and startups less than one year old are eligible for Pending B Corp status, for which they need to comply with B Corp legal requirements and fill out an indicative B Impact Assessment, which will not be reviewed before the company’s first anniversary.